hamjamjam/FaceRecognition/solution.md

 If it does, it returns the hashes and if not, it returns 'no match'.

-### Image
-I am tired.

 ## Worker
 I set up the worker to consume the rabbitMQ queue

+### URL
-the worker first hashes the image from url.
+the worker first processes the image and hashes the image from url.
+It does not store the image.

 It then gets the face encodings of the image.
+It does not store the image.

 It then checks the entire database of stored images for a match (if the images contain multiple faces, just one face needs to match).
 If there is a match, the two images get added to each other's hash set.